Yassikula/Vshop-Organic-Food-Delivery-Website/README.md

-# Vshop-Organic-Food-Delivery-Website
+# Vshop-Organic-Food-Delivery-Website :corn: :tomato:

-This is an Organic food delivery website implemented using PHP, HTML, CSS and JavaScript.
+This is an Organic food delivery website.

+Implemented using PHP, HTML, CSS and JavaScript.